-Relatively new to the world of circus but with a background in free running, acrobatics and extreme sports Sam is no stranger to flipping around and being upside down.
+With an extensive knowledge of acrobatics and extreme sports Sam is no stranger to flipping around and being upside down.

-In addition to having his ADAPT Level 1 parkour coaching qualification Sam is also an experienced gymnastics and trampoline coach.
+In addition to having his ADAPT Level 2 parkour coaching qualification Sam is also an experienced gymnastics and trampoline coach and has been teaching in the circus community for 12 years.
 Driven by his passion to learn he is constantly striving both to increase his own skill range and to share that knowledge with his students.

 As well as coaching Sam is also passionate about performing and has been involved in a number of projects including music videos, stage shows and wide range of photo shoots.

-Career highlights include performances for Mercedes Benz and touring with the Commonwealth Youth Circus.
+Performance Highlights include Performing for Mercedes Benz, Glastonbury and touring with the Glasgow Commonwealth Games.

 Lauren is a graduate of the National Centre for Circus Arts, specialising in acrobalance.Originally from a gymnastics background, Lauren created and toured acrobatic theatre with So and So Circus Theatre until 2013.
 She now works with companies including Circus Geeks to make and tour new circus work.
 Lauren has recently moved to Glasgow from London, where she taught at the National Centre and Jacksons Lane.